IBM-Cloud/lets-chat-bluemix/README.md

  1. This can be done from either the Bluemix UI or from the CloudFoundry CLI.
  2. Select the **MongoLab** service type and the **Sandbox** plan.
  **Note:**  Any type of MongoDB service is usable, however the MongoLab service is used here due to it's simplicity of initial user onboarding.
 As the recently-acquired Compose.IO offerings are more tightly integrated into the Bluemix experience, this sample application will be updated to use those instead.
- 3. If in the Bluemix UI and rompted to restage your application, click **RESTAGE** and wait a few moments for your application to be running again.
+ 3. If you are in the Bluemix UI and prompted to restage your application, click **RESTAGE** and wait a few moments for your application to be running again.

 ### Create your Bluemix DevOps Services project
 5. Fork the [current repository][current_repo_url].